-The day-to-day monitoring of investment managers is delegated to the Head of Corporate Finance who has a statutory duty to ensure that proper financial arrangements are in place to manage the Fund.
-The Pension Board Investment Board meets four times a year at the conclusion of each quarter.
+The day-to-day monitoring of investment managers is delegated to the Strategic Director, Resources.
+The Strategic Director, Resources also has a statutory duty to ensure that proper financial arrangements are in place to manage the Fund.
+The Pension Board Investment Board meets four times a year or more frequently as necessary.
 The active investment managers will attend these Board meetings on a regular basis.

-The Pension Fund Investment Board is supported in its role by the Consultative Panel consisting of elected member and officer representatives from the district/borough councils, unions and a pensioner representative.
+The Pension Fund Investment Board takes account of the views of stakeholders through a Consultative Panel consisting of elected members and officer representatives from the district / borough councils, unions and a pensioner representative.
 The Consultative Panel meets with the Pension Fund Investment Board at the start of the spring and autumn meetings.